dafrito/parsegraph/README.md

 # What is commit layout?

-CommitLayoutData is the algorithm that computes and populates the Layout for a given DirectionNode and its neighbors.
+CommitLayout is the algorithm that computes and populates the Layout for a given DirectionNode and its neighbors.

 ### Axis